 I will be on leave in 2025-2026 as the Kluge Chair in Technology and Society at the Library of Congress.

-- Science and technology after 1945 (primarily US)
+- Science, technology, and the environment after 1945 (primarily US)

 - The intersections of art, technology, and science

 In 2020, my book titled Making Art Work (The MIT Press, 2020) was published.
 It looked at art-technology collaborations during the 1960s-90s with the focus being the activities and experiences of the engineers and scientists who paired up with artists.
-Connected to this, I have a courtesy appointment with UCSB’s Media Arts and Technology program.
-I am also involved with several projects associated with the Getty Research Institute’s new Pacific Standard Time initiative which is focused on art and science.
-I am also an advisor to CIFAR’s Future Flourishing program.
+I was involved with several projects associated with the Getty Research Institute’s new Pacific Standard Time initiative (2019-2024) which focused on art, technology, and science.
+I am also an advisor to CIFAR’s Future Flourishing program, something which speaks to my on-going interest in “histories of the future.”

 Books:

-- README: A Bookish History of Computing from Electronic Brains to Everything Machines (The MIT Press; under contract and forthcoming)
+- README: A Bookish History of Computing from Electronic Brains to Everything Machines (The MIT Press; forthcoming 2026)

 -